useblocks/sphinx-needs/docs/directives/needtable.rst

 style
 ~~~~~
-Allows to set a specific style for the current table.
+Allows you to set a specific style for the current table.

 Supported values are: